kyma-project/kyma/docs/getting-started/04-expose-microservice.md

         mutators: []
   EOF
   ```
-2. Check if the API Rule was created and has the `OK` status:
+2. Check that the API Rule was created and has the `OK` status:

    ```bash
    kubectl get apirules orders-service -n orders-service -o=jsonpath='{.status.APIRuleStatus.code}'